SIRAHFF/documentation/docs/source/GROMACS/Tutorial-6.rst

   mkdir run; cd run

-Energy Minimization of side chains by restraining the backbone:
+**Energy Minimization of side chains by restraining the backbone**:

 .. code-block:: bash